15-one hour lessons with the monk

-When you complete this workshop you will never choke again
+When you complete this special session you will never choke again

 Win more games!!

 Work with The Monk right from your home -

 When you sign up for this special training you will receive: